lukehsiao/BYU_Bomberman/README.md

     The only hard dependencies are:
         ● Requires the Bomberman Cart, Posters, and Controllers.
         ● Make sure that the area the display will be has a power plug.
         ● 6 Fruit if you're using the nail-bed fruit controller.
-We recommend Clementine.
+We recommend Clementines.

     If you want to make modifications, we'd recommend using Windows.
 When modifying, additional dependencies are: